 Chin augmentation helps to bring the chin into proportion with the other facial features.
 This is often done with the placement of a biocompatible, flexible silicone implant that is designed in a variety of shapes and sizes.
 Candidates for this surgery feel as if their chin is too small, or that they have an obtuse neck, which lacks the angles that define a strong profile.
 Some patients may require chin reshaping (genioplasty), which surgically alters the underlying bone structure of the chin.
-Dr. Connors will perform 3D Vectra Imaging, so that together, a post-surgery facial profile can be created.
+Our surgeons utilize 3D Vectra Imaging, so that together, a post-surgery facial profile can be created.

 Chin Augmentation Reviews